 Monthly whole-building utility data is required for all utilities and all building types, including multifamily residential properties.
 If you have 5 or more electric user accounts, you can get aggregated whole building consumption data from Pepco.
 And with their new "Resource Advisor" tool, you can have this data automatically uploaded to Portfolio Manager, for both historical data and on a monthly basis going forward.
 To request aggregate data from Pepco, download their Electricity Use Data Request Form and record all their meter numbers and provide that info to Pepco.
 For more information and to set up Resource Advisor, go to Pepco's Energy Benchmarking Page.

 If you have 5 or more natural gas accounts, you can now also get aggregated natural gas consumption from Washington Gas!
-To initiate the process, send an email to firstname.lastname@example.org, and then Washington Gas will provide you the instructions and form.
+To initiate the process, please review the information and fill out the request form published on Washington Gas’s Energy Benchmarking page.

 If you have less than five non-residential tenants, you will need to have your tenant(s) complete and sign the Utility Account Information Data Release Form.
 This form authorizes the utility to provide consumption data to the requestor.
 DDOE has produced a single waiver form for all utilities; you can download the form as a stand-alone document or as Section B of the Non-Residential Tenant Information Form.
 Once filled out, provide copies of the form to all applicable utilities; contact information below.
 It can take up to 10 business days for the company to respond to your request.